[?] Subscribe To This Site

 2. Dwarf Angora

-By selecting smaller English Angoras and miniaturing with both Netherland Dwarfs and Polish, Mr. Joseph Born of Belgium produced "beautiful little fluff balls," in the words of Mr. Bob Whitman in Domestic Rabbits and Their Histories.
+By selecting smaller English Angoras and miniaturing with both Netherland Dwarfs and Polish, Mr. Joseph Born of Belgium produced "beautiful little fluff balls," according to Domestic Rabbits and Their Histories.
 Dwarf Angoras now come in several varieties and weigh between 1.10 - 1.75 kg (2 1/2 - 3 3/4 lb).

 The breed is recognized in both Belgium and France, although in France, the Dwarf Angora is a tad larger and comes sans cheek furnishings - more a dwarfed French angora.